How to Read the Bible

 Maybe you've never picked up the Bible before.
 Or, you're finding it's been a while since you last read it.
 Or, maybe you just want a different way to continue reading Scripture.

 If any of these apply to you, check out the following.
-There are lots of Bible reading plans out there, and included below are five that might suit your reading pace.
+There are lots of Bible reading plans out there, and included below are several that might suit your reading pace.

 The Daily Office Lectionary will take you through almost the entire Bible in accordance with the church calendar over the course of two years.